 Are you currently planning any outings like Bowling Ball Beach?

 My landscape photographic style is about portraying and revealing the mysteries in my world.
 Around here, weather has a lot to do with that and this narrowing of focus has made landscape work challenging because the recent dry weather hasn’t been in my favor.
 It’s starting to rain again and I’m planning a series of stills and video time-lapse to be shot in the area of Muir Woods.
-I use fog and mist to create a mood, and I need water for the waterfalls and the sun hitting damp forests to creation evaporation.
+I use fog and mist to create a mood, and I need water for the waterfalls and the sun hitting damp forests to create evaporation.
 Ansel Adams used to say, “A great photograph is extensively about the weather.”

 In the meantime, I keep myself busy with other projects—mostly images of people.
 My next really big project will be a series of diptychs in China this spring, attempting to capture the old and new within the faces of the people there.